rasteroid/xap-docs-sbp/mongodb-datagrid.markdown

 The MongoDB Data-Grid example demonstrates a common Data Grid / Caching architecture using MongoDB for persistence.
 It includes the following components.

-- A Client application that perform write and read operations against a remote clustered IMDG.
+- A Client application that performs write and read operations against a remote, clustered IMDG.
 - A Clustered IMDG with write-behind (Mirror service) with pre-fetch (initial load) enabled.
-The Data grid using MongoDB database.
+The Data grid uses MongoDB database.

 ![image.jpeg](/sbp/attachment_files/mongodatagrid002.jpg)